Heterogeneous strategies¶

 :skip-if-unrepresentable:

-Without :skip-if-unrepresentable: the same unrepresentable input raises an ExtensionError and fails the build, as before.
+Without :skip-if-unrepresentable: the same unrepresentable input is reported as an error on the directive, as before.

 Most examples render _examples/mixed_scalars.json: